 - In 2019, a new ship was built in China and delivered to Bermuda, including two new ADCP units operating at different frequencies.
 A 38kHz unit to extend the profile depth to ~1000 m and a 150 kHz unit to provide higher resolution in the upper 200 m depth range and on the continental shelf.
 A hiatus in data acquisition was incurred during installation of the new equipment.
 The higher frequency unit had to be removed and returned to the factory for repairs.

 - In 2020, the Covid-19 pandemic shut down access to the ship at a time when the AXIS unit was off for maintenance, the 150 kHz was being repaired, and the 38kHz unit was contaminated by bubbles.
-All data streams will resume when the quarantine ends and the Oleander Team can work aboard the ship.

 A Thermosalinograph (TSG) was installed by NOAA/AOML from 2001 – 2013 enabling underway measurements of surface temperature and salinity which are telemetered back to shore-based data centers.
 Oleander PIs have run this system since 2014.